seanbyrne226/Choice-Behaviour-Machine-Learning-Modeling-of-Scanpath-Subsequences/README.md

 # Choice-Behaviour-Machine-Learning-Modeling-of-Scanpath-Subsequences
 This repository contains all the codes needed to recreate the results of the paper.
-The data is available upon reasonable request to the corresponding author.
+The data is available upon reasonable requests via the corresponding author.

 Note:
 We call Task 1 in the paper "EQ" in the code.\